wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701041117/fabric-signin-318x367_lf2lqp.png"><img alt="fabric-signin-318x367.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701041117/fabric-signin-318x367_lf2lqp.png"></a>

    <a name="HomePage"></a>
-1. REMEMBER: The Microsoft Fabric working home page has Microsoft.com and not Azure:
+1. REMEMBER: The Microsoft <strong>Fabric working home page</strong> has Microsoft.com and not Azure:

-   <a target="_blank" href="https://app.fabric.microsoft.com">https://app.fabric.microsoft.com</a>
+   <a target="_blank" href="https://app.fabric.microsoft.com"><strong>https://app.fabric.microsoft.com</strong></a>

    This is because Microsoft intends Fabric to be a service that can exchange data with competing clouds such as AWS and GCP as well as on-prem. data centers (through Microsoft's Arc).
 It's a "friendamy" strategy.
-Fabric's capabilities catches up to what <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks have been offering.
+Fabric is how Microsoft catches up to what <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks have been offering.

 1. What I call the "bouncer" page ensures that only <strong>organizational</strong> emails (work or school account) use Fabric.
 Your personal gmail or outlook.com account is no good here.
 Wow.